Supreme Court appears to signal Obamacare will survive latest GOP challenge

 "I think, frankly, that they wanted the court to do that, but that's not our job," Roberts added.

-At another point Kavanaugh told a lawyer supporting the law that he tended to agree with his position that some provisions could be severed if necessary.
+At another point Kavanaugh told a lawyer supporting the law that he agreed with his position that some provisions could be severed if necessary.
+"I tend to agree with you on this very straightforward case for severability," he said.

 Roberts and other justices began their questions asking whether the individual plaintiffs and Republican-led states can show that they have the legal injury necessary to allow them to bring the challenge to the law.
 This discussion on standing is a dry legal concept but it could be critical.

-Note: This story has been updated with further developments Tuesday.